The best sandwiches in London

 Marylebone and Soho

 There are many, many reasons to head to Filipino bakery Panadero, not least their extensive sando menu.
 This epic sarnie features homemade corned beef inside a crispy croquette, topped with butterhead lettuce, crispy onions along with garlic aioli and ketchup with calamansi.
-There are two branches, a grab and go spot just beside Selfridges and a new larger bakery/cafe in the heart of Soho.
+There are two branches, a grab-and-go spot just beside Selfridges and the larger bakery/cafe in the heart of Soho.
+Be warned, though, the queues in Soho at the weekend can be epic.

 Follow them on Instagram: @panaderabakery_.

 Anywhere that attracts a perma-queue during the week has to be worthy of closer inspection and clearly on that basis alone Italian sandwich shop Dal Fiorentino is doing something right.
-The USP here is their bread which they bake in-house.
+The USP here is their bread, which they bake in-house.
 It's called schiacciata, which is a type of focaccia from Tuscany.
-And while their meat sandwiches are excellent, their vegetarian options are particularly good.
-The modestly named Il Magnifico features a whole burrata, along with pistachio pesto, grilled courgettes and rocket.
+Their classics are great, but to change things up, try the Purgatorio made with mortadella, stracciatella, truffle cream and grilled courgettes.

 Follow them on Instagram: @dalfiorentino.london.